Inevitabby/notes/trans/pp.md

 # Map

-Click on a state to search for virtual health centers that offer HRT.
+Click on a state to search for facilities that offer telehealth HRT.

-> Note: Not all states have telehealth centers that offer hormone therapy.
+> Note: You can click on "Virtual Health Center ONLY" (below the search bar) to refine the search to *only* show Virtual Health Centers.

 <script>
 document.addEventListener("DOMContentLoaded", () => {